PFython/easypypi/README.md

     >>> package.generate()

     # Resets to False after going through the .review process

-If you want to create an `Package` object but skip the review of metadata and return early to the command line, you can just supply "False" as the 2nd argument:

-    >>> package = Package("as_easy_as_pie, False)
-    # You'll still be prompted for a directory in order to search for setup.py

 To find where easyPyPI and its default templates were installed: